 There are also amazing holiday-themed performances from Performance Santa Fe, Santa Fe Pro Musica and more throughout November and December.
 Check the Lensic calendar for details and to purchase tickets.

 For a list of fun ideas of things to do with friends and family between the Thanksgiving and Christmas days off, check our Activities categories.
 You’ll find details on everything from unique outdoor excursions, tours, fly-fishing, hikes, food and wine tours, and escape rooms to holiday-themed cooking classes, art classes, and chocolate elixir tastings and more.

-Usually, during the second weekend of December (the 7th – 11th, each year varies slightly) the traditional Las Posadas and Christmas at the Palace events are much anticipated.
+Usually, during the second weekend of December (around the 7th – 15th, each year varies slightly click the link for updated calendar) the traditional Las Posadas and Christmas at the Palace events are much anticipated.
 These are free, family-friendly events held at the Plaza and the Palace of the Governors /New Mexico History Museum.